MicrosoftDocs/cpp-docs/docs/cpp/attributes.md

 ### `[[maybe_unused]]`

 **Visual Studio 2017 version 15.3 and later:** (Available with [`/std:c++17`](../build/reference/std-specify-language-standard-version.md) and later.)
-The `[[maybe_unused]]` attribute specifies that a variable, function, class, typedef, non-static data member, enum, or template specialization may be intentionally unused.
+The `[[maybe_unused]]` attribute specifies that a variable, function, class, typedef, nonstatic data member, enum, or template specialization may be intentionally unused.
 The compiler doesn't warn when an entity marked `[[maybe_unused]]` isn't used.
 An entity that's declared without the attribute can later be redeclared with the attribute and vice-versa.
 An entity is considered *marked* after its first declaration that's marked `[[maybe_unused]]` gets analyzed, and for the rest of the current translation unit.

 ### `[[nodiscard]]`